Boat Test

 Built to Last

 The hull bottom uses a monolithic lamination with polyester resin while the hull sides and superstructure use a sandwich-core construction.
-The deck and coach roof are in sandwich vinylester resin but the hard top is full carbon fiber in a bid to reduce weight and keep the center of gravity as low as possible.
+The deck and coach roof are in sandwich vinylester resin but the hard top is full carbon fibre in a bid to reduce weight and keep the centre of gravity as low as possible.

 This mix of advanced construction methods demonstrates Bluegame's boat-building skill and its determination to use materials that are right for the job, not just the most efficient or cost-effective way of building.
 You pay handsomely for this quality but the BG42 feels every inch a top-class product, from the peerless performance of its hull over the water to the feeling of solidity underfoot inside the cabin.
 Bluegame is a sub-brand of Sanlorenzo and the quality seeps through.